Does Yoga Build Strength?

 (photo courtesy of Cliff Booth)

-Warrior III.
-Challenges your balance and strengthens hamstrings, glutes, ankles, core & back muscles both of which engage to help stabilize the body.
-Shoulder muscles are activated to keep arms parallel to the ground.
+Warrior II.
+Warrior II Yoga PoseChallenges your balance and strengthens hamstrings, glutes, ankles, core & back muscles all of which help to stabilize the body.
+Shoulder muscles are also activated to keep arms parallel to the ground.

-(photo courtesy of Shu Lei)
+(photo courtesy of Elina Fairytale)

-Benefits of Bridge Pose
+Bridge Pose Yoga Strength

 Bridge Pose.
 Engages the core, back muscles, hip flexor, quads & hamstrings & the obliques along the side of the waist which engage to help keep the pelvis and lower back centered.